-Associate of Science in Paralegal Studies students are expected to complete 61 credit hours of course work and related activity in the Associate of Science program.
+Associate of Science in Paralegal Studies students are expected to complete a minimum of 60 credit hours of course work and related activity in the Associate of Science program.
 This program emphasizes professional courses and provides a foundation in accounting, microcomputing, writing, and communication.
 After students complete one year of course work, they will be eligible to do internships in agencies, offices, courts and businesses for hands-on experiential learning in the field.
 This program will prepare graduates for entry level positions in the profession.
 Students have the opportunity to choose one upper level elective course as they progress through the program.

 The program objectives for the A.S.
 Paralegal Studies are: